Oscar Isaac and Rachel Brosnahan Get Lost in the ‘60s of ‘Sidney Brustein’

 Letters From Max

-This striking and beautifully written and performed play by Sarah Ruhl, subtitled “a ritual,” is a two-hander, with a notable third hand (Signature Theatre, to March 19).
-An adaptation of Ruhl’s 2018 epistolary book, Letters from Max: A Poet, a Teacher, and a Friendship, the constant is Jessica Hecht as Ruhl herself who tells the story of her student Max Ritvo, and his eventual death after a debilitating terminal illness.
+Sarah Ruhl’s striking and beautifully written play, subtitled “a ritual,” is a two-hander, with a notable third hand (Signature Theatre, to March 19).
+An adaptation of Ruhl and Max Ritvo’s 2018 epistolary book, Letters from Max: A Poet, a Teacher, and a Friendship, the constant is Jessica Hecht as Ruhl herself who tells the story of her student Ritvo, their friendship, and his eventual death after a debilitating terminal illness.

 Ritvo is played, at different performances, by Zane Pais and Ben Edelman.
 If you see Pais play the role, as this critic did, Edelman plays a piano accompaniment to some scenes.
 If you see Edelman, Pais plays the guitar.
 Directed by Kate Whoriskey—with excellent design by Marsha Ginsberg, lighting by Amith Chandrashaker, and projections by S Katy Tucker—the performance is structured around the correspondence Ruhl shared with Ritvo from the time he was her student right up to his death.
 Obviously, it helps that both are very intelligent, literate people, just at home with having deep conversations about literature and mortality as they are cursing those who make noise in a train’s quiet car.